manuelpepe/PyAutoBlockchain/README.md

 * `repeat_every`: _Optional_.
 Dictionary with periodicity of the process, same arguments as `datetime.timedelta`.

 Run `pab list-strategies -v` to see available strategies and parameters.

+### Creating custom strategies

+`pab` will load custom strategies at startup from a `strategies` module in the current working directory.
+Custom strategies must be childs of `pab.strategy.BaseStrategy`.

+For more info on creating strategies see [GUIDE.md](GUIDE.md) and [PolyCompounder](https://github.com/manuelpepe/PolyCompounder) for a different example.

 ### Email alerts